carii2firee/V1-chatbot/README.md

 1. Get the directory for the folder which is ("cd "C:\Users\carii\Downloads\voice_assistant folder")
 2. Type into the terminal 'py main.py --cli' to activate the mode successfully
-3. Introduce yourself to the AI companion and watch the magic unfold
+3. Introduce yourself to the AI companion and explore its capabilities!

 ```bash
 git clone https://github.com/your-username/V1-chatbot.git